 See recipe card for quantities.

-My Instant Pot is one of my favorite tools for making soup because you can saute right in the pot.
+My Instant Pot is one of my favorite small appliances for making soup because you can saute right in the pot.

 Press the Instant Pot saute button and add the olive oil to the pot.
 Let it preheat for a couple minutes and add the ground turkey.